 A tooth implant can fill a gap in the smile so teeth no longer drift, restore full chewing ability, take the pressure off other teeth and stabilise the jaw by halting bone loss.

-Here at New Life Teeth, we fit the most durable, high-quality dental implants to our Belfast and Edinburgh patients.
+Here at New Life Teeth, we fit the most durable, high-quality dental implants to our Belfast, Edinburgh and Glasgow patients.
 While the crown may need replacing after 10-15 years, there is no reason why the implant itself (the fixture secured into the jawbone) shouldn’t last indefinitely.

 Zirconia is more durable and stain-resistant than both acrylic or ceramic restorations.
 It also has a natural translucency which better imitates the look of natural teeth.